Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-GH/DevOps-Defender-For-DevOps-GH.md

 There are a few ways configure tool inputs:

-1. Creating a `*.gdnconfig` file to save configurations.
+1. By creating a `*.gdnconfig` file to save configurations:
   - Great for reuse between team members and local/remote runs.
   - Can save multiple tool configurations in a single file to run all configurations.

-2. Using environment variables
+2. By using environment variables:
   - Great for quick configurations in build pipelines.
   - They follow the format `[GDN_]<ToolName>_<ArgumentId>`, where `GDN_` is optional and ToolName`and`ArgumentId` are defined by the tool integration file to (\*.gdntool).

-As you can see I have specified the tool/**(Terrascan)** inputs as environment variables on the action itself e.g.
+As you can see in the workflow step we have specified the tool **(Terrascan)** inputs are defined as environment variables on the action itself e.g.

 ```yml
 steps: